 Building the capacity of CALD communities to include people with disability and their families in community, 2016

-AMPARO Advocacy is working with bicultural workers from four communities to explore ways of both increasing inclusion of people with disabilities and their families within these, and reducing stigma and myths around disability.
+AMPARO Advocacy worked with bicultural workers from four communities to explore ways of both increasing inclusion of people with disabilities and their families within these, and reducing stigma and myths around disability.

 Burmese community in Brisbane